 The significance of the Kingdom in regard to the body of the Christ likewise lies in the fact that God will bring to fulfillment the promises that He has made with them regarding the Kingdom.
 (The promises that He has made with them concerning the eternal ages will be fulfilled after the Kingdom.)
 When the Lord returns at the end of the Tribulation, His raptured and glorified body of believers will return with Him.

-and to convict all the ungodly of all their ungodly deeds which they have done in an ungodly way, and of all the harsh things which ungodly sinners have spoken against
+judgment upon all, and to convict all the ungodly of all their ungodly deeds which they have done in an ungodly way, and of all the harsh things which ungodly sinners have spoken

 The Lord not only died for the salvation of sinners, but for the purchase of a cleansed earth, a Messianic Kingdom, and the fulfillment of every promise He made to Israel, His body, and every believer since Adam to whom He promised the crushing of Satan's head.
 In this there is tremendous significance of the Kingdom in regard to the cross.
 As we observe that fact implied in the following passage, let us also heed the apostle's exhortation:

 5. Have this attitude in yourselves which was also in Christ Jesus, 6. who,

 although He existed in the form of God, did not regard equality with God a thing to be grasped, 7. but emptied Himself, taking the form of a bond-servant, and being made in the

 likeness of men.
 8. Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross.
 9. For this reason also, God highly

 exalted Him, and bestowed on Him the name which is above every name, 10. so that at the name of Jesus EVERY KNEE WILL BOW, of those who are in heaven and on earth and under the